SEARCH MIT MANAGEMENT

 Date: Friday, October 6, 2017Location: 10 on the Park60 Columbus Circle | 10th Floor | New York | NY 10019*Pre-Conference Session: Thursday, October 5, 2017 at 21 ClubAt the MIT Sloan Women’s Global Conference, you’ll have the opportunity to learn from (and among) our vibrant community of women who are making ideas matter, making an impact through their work, and leading to make a difference for women everywhere.

 Registration closes Wednesday, October 4, 2017.

-119 PEOPLE ARE REGISTER TO ATTEND THE MIT SLOAN GLOBAL WOMEN'S CONFERENCE
+147 PEOPLE ARE REGISTERED TO ATTEND THE MIT SLOAN GLOBAL WOMEN'S CONFERENCE

 Registration & Welcome Reception

 Pre-Conference Dinner with Presentation: MIT’s Cutting Edge Innovation Ecosystem

 Moderator: Fiona Murray, William Porter Professor of Entrepreneurship; Associate Dean for Innovation & Co-Director MIT Innovation Initiative; Faculty Director, Legatum Center; Member of the UK Prime Minister's Council for Science and Technology (CST)Lightning Round Panelists: Katie Rae, President & CEO, The Engine

 Georgina Campbell Flatter, SM ‘11, Executive Director, The Legatum Center, and Lecturer in Technological Innovation, Entrepreneurship, and Strategic Management

 Elizabeth Sikorovsky, MBA ’98, Executive Director, Institute for Data, Systems, and Society

 Donna Levin, GM ’16, Trust Center Entrepreneur in Residence (EIR)